 By Nadia Damouni and Jeffrey Dastin

-A spokesman for American Apparel declined to comment.
-A representative for Jones Day was not immediately available for comment.
+American Apparel declined to comment.
+Standard General officials were not immediately available for comment.

-(Reporting By Nadia Damouni and Jeffrey Dastin; Editing by Jilian Mincer and Martin Howell)
+(Reporting by Nadia Damouni and Jeffrey Dastin in New York; Editing by Jilian Mincer, Frank McGurty and Lisa Shumaker)

 - American Apparel